TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 # Streamlined-Real-Time-Data-Processing-with-Amazon-Kinesis

 ## Introduction
-This is a Real-time Streaming Data Pipeline, encompassing various components and functionalities beyond mere data processing.
+This is a real-time streaming data pipeline, encompassing various components and functionalities beyond mere data processing.
 This integrates data processing with data ingestion, transformation, storage, analysis, and visualization, creating a robust end-to-end solution for handling NYC Taxi Fleet Telemetry data.

 ## Key Features